HL7/ig-publisher-scripts/TESTING.md

 # Testing the shell scripts

+__WARNING__: the test scripts will download and overwrite the actual scripts in this directory, so make sure you are not overwriting important scripts.

 The information below is intended for testing the shell scripts in this repository.
 These tests are NOT necessary for regular users that want to simply use the scripts to work with the FHIR IG Publisher.